siva-viknesh/Experiments_Pitching_Airfoil/README.md

 ## Active control of separated flow on a symmetric airfoil by pitching oscillation ##
 <hr>

 - Time-resolved particle image velocimetry and unsteady pressure measurements are carried out simultaneously to characterize the flow field over the pitching airfoil.
-The results presented here provide an insight into flow dynamics and the dynamic response of a stalled airfoil to pitching oscillation at different reduced frequencies.
+The results presented provide insight into flow dynamics and the dynamic response of a stalled airfoil to pitching oscillation at different reduced frequencies.
-- Data-driven aerodynamic model has been developed on a Fourier basis for a symmetrical airfoil undergoing pitching oscillation at the post-stall regime
+- A data-driven aerodynamic model has been developed on a Fourier basis for a symmetrical airfoil undergoing pitching oscillation at the post-stall regime
 <hr>

 ![Model](https://github.com/siva-viknesh/Experiments_Pitching_Airfoil/blob/main/Pressure_Measurements/Figure.jpeg)